What Are Typical Commercial Loan Terms?

 Please note that these loans are not made by the Small Business Administration itself but are made by SBA-approved lenders.
 They can be traditional banks, credit unions or private lenders.
 These potential borrowers follow the SBA’s guidelines because of which lenders have more faith that if there is a risky party, the loans will be repaid.
 This makes the lender more inclined to grant these loans, even to risky parties.

-This kind of loan has been designed specifically for the purchase of commercial real estate properties.
-A CDC/SBA 504 is a combination of two loans: 50% of the money is from a bank or lender, 40% from a local community development corporation (CDC), and the remaining 10% is the borrower’s down payment.
-There is no maximum cap on the amount you can borrow on a CDC/SBA 504 loan.
+The CDC/SBA 504 loan is tailored for acquiring commercial real estate.
+This unique financing combines two loans: 50% from a bank or lender, 40% from a local Community Development Corporation (CDC), and 10% as the borrower’s down payment.
+Notably, there is no maximum borrowing cap for a CDC/SBA 504 loan.

 What are Typical Commercial Loan Terms?